-- .10 After a shotgun has been removed from the vehicle, it shall be the returning officer's responsibility to make the weapon safe before placing it back in the vehicle.
-This shall include ensuring that the chamber is clear and the safety is on. - .11 The last officer with an assigned shotgun, will be accountable for any damage, uncleanliness, or safety violations found by the next officer. - .12 Only those officers who have completed the MPCTC required training courses and who have current MPCTC required qualification scores shall be permitted to carry a patrol shotgun. - .13 When firing the shotgun, every precaution shall be used to insure public safety. - .14 The following shotguns are approved for department use: - .1 Remington Model 870, 12 gauge (standard model or PMAX, standard or folding/collapsible stock).
+.10 After a shotgun has been removed from the vehicle, it shall be the returning officer's responsibility to make the weapon safe before placing it back in the vehicle and/or safe.
+This shall include ensuring that the chamber is clear and the safety is on.
+If the gun is being returned to the HCCPD safe, the magazine tube is empty, the chamber is empty, and open.
+All ammunition shall be returned to the safe.

+.11 The last officer with the deployed shotgun, will be accountable for any damage, uncleanliness, or safety violations found by the next officer.

+.12 Only those officers who have completed the MPCTC required training courses and who have current MPCTC required qualification scores shall be permitted to carry a patrol shotgun.

+.13 When firing the shotgun, every precaution shall be used to insure public safety.

+.14 The following shotguns are approved for department use:

+.15 Mossberg, Model 590, 12 gauge (standard model or PMAX, standard or folding/collapsible stock).

-.2 Remington Model 870, 12 gauge. (for less lethal munitions only).
+.16 Mossberg Model 590, 12 gauge. (for less lethal munitions only).
 REFER TO CHAPTER 11 FOR POLICIES AND PROCEDURES RELATING TO LESS LETHAL MUNITIONS

-DEPARTMENTAL RIFLES 10.06 (Currently NOT in use)
+DEPARTMENTAL RIFLES 10.06

-- .1 Departmental rifles assigned for duty use will be stored in designated lock boxes/safes to which they are assigned when not in use.
-If a rifle is stored in a designated lock box assigned to a departmental vehicle that is to be serviced or repaired, the officer operating the vehicle will remove the rifle and secure it in the designated safe.
-Notification will be made to the Lieutenant/Training Officer who shall ensure the rifle is secured until the vehicle is put back into service and the rifle can be returned. - .2 Officers operating Departmental vehicles with assigned rifles will inspect the operating condition of the rifle prior to the start and end of each tour of duty.
-Officers assigned rifles will secure the rifle in the designated safe upon completion of a tour of duty.
-No firearms are permitted to be stored in a departmental vehicle that does not contain a designated storage box and being utilized for the current tour of duty. - .3 The basic ammunition load will be ninety (90) rounds of designated .223 ammunition.
+.1 Departmental rifles assigned for duty use will be stored in the HCCPD Safe located inside the police department when not in use.
+If a rifle is stored in a designated lock box assigned to a departmental vehicle that is to be serviced or repaired, the officer operating the vehicle will remove the rifle and secure it in the HCCPD safe.

+.2 Officers will inspect the operating condition of the rifle prior to the start and end of each tour of duty.
+Officers will secure the rifle in the HCCPD Safe upon completion of a tour of duty.
+No firearms are permitted to be stored in a departmental vehicle overnight.

+.3 The basic ammunition load will be fifty (50) rounds, split between 2 twenty-five round magazines, of designated .223 ammunition.
 When not in use, the ammo will be maintained in the designated magazine and secured in the storage case.
 Although the magazine will be loaded, no magazine will be inserted into the weapon nor any round chambered until ready for deployment.
-The rifle will be stored with the safety on. - .4 Rifles will be inspected prior to each tour of duty for cleanliness, damage, and proper operation.
-This will be done by the cruiser operator(s). - .5 Damage, uncleanliness, etc. should be reported immediately to a supervisor or the Lieutenant/Training Officer. - .6 Damaged weapons will be turned over to the Lieutenant/ Training Officer at the earliest possible time for repairs. - .7 The rifle, while transported in a Departmental patrol vehicle, will be carried in a lock box designed for such purposes in the vehicle trunk.
-The vehicle's locks are to be used at all times for security while the weapons are being transported in the vehicle. - .8 In situations where the rifle deployment is planned or anticipated, the rifle may be transported in the passenger compartment of the vehicle with the magazine inserted, as long as a round is not chambered and the safety remains on until deployment and the officer is assured of his/her target and ready to fire.
+The rifle will be stored with the safety on.

+.4 Rifles will be inspected prior to each tour of duty for cleanliness, damage, and proper operation.).

+.5 Damage, uncleanliness, etc. should be reported immediately to a supervisor or the Lieutenant/Training Officer.

+.6 Damaged weapons will be turned over to the Lieutenant/ Training Officer at the earliest possible time for repairs.

+.7 The rifle, while transported in a Departmental patrol vehicle, will be carried in a storage case designed for such purposes in the vehicle trunk.
+The vehicle's locks are to be used at all times for security while the weapons are being transported in the vehicle.

+.8 In situations where the rifle deployment is planned or anticipated, the rifle may be transported in the passenger compartment of the vehicle with the magazine inserted, as long as a round is not chambered and the safety remains on until deployment and the officer is assured of his/her target and ready to fire.